 Heat-resistant and low-toxic oils make a good substitute.
 But even if they can get the job done, they may not have the exact effects as when you use a natural clipper oil.

 In summary, you don't need to break the bank merely to keep your hair clippers well-maintained.
 But keep in mind that it is best to avoid using motor oil and other opaque, weighty oils that heavy-duty machines use.

-Such oils with grease and water displacers are not a suitable clipper oil alternative.
-In addition to heavy oil, using extra virgin olive oil may likewise be impractical due to its incapacity of withstanding heat.
+Such oils with grease and water displacers are not suitable clipper oil alternatives.
+In addition to heavy oil, using extra virgin olive oil may likewise be impractical due to its incapacity to withstanding heat.
 Something fancy such as olive oil tends to vaporize when it gets too hot.